jorisgiltay/Inverted_Pendulum/README.md

 Eventual goal of this project is to train a Convolutional Neural Network (CNN), on simulated pendulum footage.

 Then let the pendulum be stabilized by the CNN, as a proof that the setup is controllable and can work mechanically, I implemented LQR control first.

+Used quite some code from [this project](https://create.arduino.cc/projecthub/zjor/inverted-pendulum-on-a-cart-199d6f) , which was a huge help!

 # Hardware (LQR control)